-The folded dipole has a broad directional pattern, which is desirable in localities that have to select, but the first things to consider are the input impedance of the receiver and the radiation resistance of the antenna.
+The folded dipole has a broad directional pattern, which is desirable in localities that have several stations.
+The terminal impedance is higher than that of a conventional dipole.

+to select, but the first things to consider are the input impedance of the receiver and the radiation resistance of the antenna.